FanGShiYuu/CoReVLA/README.md

  ```

 ## Disclaimer 📌
 This repository is intended solely for anonymous peer review in accordance with the AAAI double-blind submission policy.
 The code, model checkpoints, and all associated materials are provided **for evaluation purposes only**.

 They are **not officially released** and should **not be redistributed or reused** until the paper is formally accepted and the repository is migrated to a public, non-anonymous version.

+Additionally, due to repository size limitations, we only release the **LoRA weights** in this version.
+The merged full model will be uploaded to Hugging Face after the paper is officially accepted.

 All rights reserved by the authors.